 The Beautiful Beaches

-If you are seeking a remote retreat, look no further than New Chums Beach in the scenic Coromandel Peninsula on the North Island which has the most beautiful powder-white sandy beaches and dazzlingly blue water.
+If you are seeking a remote retreat, look no further than New Chums Beach in the scenic Coromandel Peninsula on the North Island.
+It has the most beautiful powder-white sandy beaches and dazzlingly blue water.

 The Amazing Cuisine